 Grant Name Rural England Prosperity Fund Grant Purpose Funds capital projects for small businesses and community infrastructure to help improve productivity and strengthen the rural economy and rural communities in England.

 Grant Rate Each eligible rural local authority has received an allocation based on a formula and grants vary between local authorities and depending on the project being funded.
 Grant Detail The REPF is a rural top-up to the UKSPF allocations (see UK grants earlier) to eligible rural local authorities.
 It supports activities that specifically address the particular challenges rural areas face.
 Funding is available to support new and existing rural businesses to develop new products and facilities that will be of wider benefit to the local economy.
 This includes farm businesses looking to diversify income streams.
 Each eligible local authority will advertise 'calls for projects' based on their own local priorities.
-Duration Grants are available from 1st April 2023 until March 2026 (extended by 12 months).
-Latest/ Update November 2024: The Government has announced the REPF will be available for a further 12 months to March 2026, although there will be less funds available.
+Duration Grants are available from 1 st April 2023 until March 2026 (extended by 12 months).
+Latest/ Update March 2025: Defra has announced up to £33 million will be directed to the Rural England Prosperity Fund (REPF).
+November 2024: The Government has announced the REPF will be available for a further 12 months to March 2026, although there will be less funds available.
 Aug 2023: Refer to individual Councils, and Mayoral authorities to access calls for projects.
 Implications This scheme may be of interest to those who support rural diversification projects or community spaces.